xqguo/machinelearning-samples/samples/csharp/end-to-end-apps/ScalableSentimentAnalysisBlazorWebApp/README.md

 # Goal

-*The goal is to be able to make **SENTIMENT ANALYSIS** prediction/detection of what the user is writing in a very UI interactive app (BLAZOR based) in the client side and running an ML.NET model (Sentiment analysis based on binary-classification) in the server side.
+The goal is to be able to make **SENTIMENT ANALYSIS** prediction/detection of what the user is writing in a very **UI interactive app (BLAZOR based)** in the client side and running an **ML.NET model** (Sentiment analysis based on binary-classification) in the server side.

 Here's a screenshot of the app while running:

 ![Blazor App running](./Images/blazor-app-running.png)

-From ML.NET perspective, the goal is to optimize the ML.NET model executions by sharing the ML.NET objects used for predictions across Http requests and being able to implement very simple code to be used by the user when predicting, like the following line of code that you could write on any ASP.NET Core controller's method or custom service class:
+From ML.NET perspective, the goal is to **optimize the ML.NET model executions in the server** by sharing the ML.NET objects used for predictions across Http requests and being able to implement very simple code to be used by the user when predicting, like the following line of code that you could write on any ASP.NET Core controller's method or custom service class:

 ```cs
 SamplePrediction prediction = _predictionEnginePool.Predict(sampleData);